ElzaJose/TDK-RDKServiceDocs/SystemAudioPlayer.md

 <a name="method.Play"></a>
 ## Play<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API plays audio on the specified player.
-If a player is using one play mode and another player tries to play audio using the same play mode, then an error returns indicating that the hardware resource has already been acquired by the session and includes the player ID.
-The source URL is used to fetch the audio file.
-If no port number is provided for a web socket source, then the player uses 40001 as the default port.
+This method plays audio on the specified player.
+Note that if a player is using one play mode and another player tries to play audio using the same play mode, then an error returns indicating that the hardware resource has already been acquired by the session and includes the player ID.
+This method is useful for managing multiple audio players and ensuring that hardware resources are not overused.

 This method triggers the [OnSAPEvents](#event.OnSAPEvents)